 - Sales, Services, and Distribution Associate

-The 473 Postal Examination covers the majority of entry level hiring, although some offices also maintain custodial registers which, by law, are reserved for veterans’ preference eligibles.
+The 474 Postal Examination covers the majority of entry level hiring, although some offices also maintain custodial registers which, by law, are reserved for eligible veterans’ preference candidates.
 The USPS also maintains motor vehicle and tractor trailer registers and some highly skilled maintenance positions such as building equipment mechanic, engineman, electronics technician, and general mechanic.
 All the skilled maintenance positions require examination 931.
 A separate announcement, examination 932, is required for Electronics Technician positions.

 Applicants do not have to be U.S. citizens.
 If you have permanent alien resident status in the United States of America or owe allegiance to the United States you can apply for Postal Service jobs.

 Physical requirements are determined by the job.
 Carriers must be able to lift a 70-pound mail sack and all applicants must be able to efficiently perform assigned duties.
 Eyesight and hearing tests are required.
 Applicants must have at least 20/40 vision in the good eye and no worse than 20/100 in the other eye.
 Eyeglasses are permitted.

 Applicants must have a valid state driver’s license for positions that require motor vehicle operation.
 A safe driving record is required and a Postal Service road test is administered for the type of vehicle that you will operate.

 Drug Testing (Substance Abuse)